bagder/http3-explained/en/feature-udp.md

 ## Transfer protocol over UDP

-QUIC is a transfer protocol implemented in user-space on top of UDP.
+QUIC is a transfer protocol implemented on top of UDP.
 If you watch your network traffic casually, you will see QUIC appear as UDP packets.

 Based on UDP it also then uses UDP port numbers to identify specific servers on a given machine.

+All known QUIC implementations are currently in user-space, which allows for more rapid evolution than kernel-space implementations typically allow.

 ## Will it work?